Elements of Fedosov Geometry in Lagrangian BRST Quantization

-Concluding, note that the suggested quantization procedure allows one to introduce an effective action and can be developed for the case of reducible hypergauges \cite{R1} and the multilevel formalism.
-Besides, it hides a possibility to establish an explicit correspondence between the BRST and BRSTantiBRST quantizations within the $N=2$ superfield formalism.
+In conclusion, we note that the suggested quantization procedure allows one to introduce an effective action and can be elaborated both under reducible hypergauges \cite{R1} and in the multilevel formalism.
+Besides, it suggests a possibility for an explicit correspondence between the BRST and BRSTantiBRST quantization approaches in the $N=2$ superfield formalism.

 \textbf{Acknowledgments} The author is grateful to P.M.
 Lavrov and P.Yu.
 Moshin for useful discussions.